The ITensor Software Library for Tensor Network Calculations: Interface Examples

 \subsection{Installing ITensor}

 Julia features a built-in package manager that makes installing libraries simple.
-To install the ITensor library, all a user has to do is issue the following commands, starting from their terminal:

-The first line starts an interactive Julia session and the second enters package manager mode.
-The command \verb|add ITensors| downloads and installs all the dependencies of the \href{https://github.com/ITensor/ITensors.jl}{ITensors.jl} package then finally the ITensor library itself.
+To install the ITensor library, all a user has to do is issue the following commands, starting from their terminal: \begin{jlcodeblock} $ julia julia> ] pkg> add ITensors \end{jlcodeblock} The \inlinenohighlight{julia} command starts an interactive Julia session and typing \inlinenohighlight{]} enters package manager mode.
+The command \inline{add ITensors} downloads and installs all the dependencies of the \href{https://github.com/ITensor/ITensors.jl}{ITensors.jl} package then finally the ITensor library itself.\footnote{The reason the Julia library is called ``ITensors'' and not ITensor is to keep the module name from conflicting with name of the ITensor type.}